A note on the normality assumption for Bayesian models of constraint in behavioral individual differences: Introduction

-Recently, Haaf \& Rouder (2017) provided a methodological innovation for investigating the structure of individual differences in cognitive tasks.
+Given that individual performance on behavioral tasks is used in this metric sense to predict other tangible outcomes, a natural question concerns whether this metric scale has any constraint.
+Specifically, \citet{haaf2017} proposed that a method to ascertain whether people differ in performance solely in a {\it quantitative} fashion (i.e., everybody exhibits the effect in the same direction, but differ in the size of the effect), or whether there are also {\it qualitative} individual differences, where some people exhibit a positive effect, but others exhibit the effect in the opposite direction.
+Such questions are becoming important in the psychological and behavioral sciences, particularly in terms of providing much-needed constraint on the plethora of observed ``effects'' and helping to guide more targeted theoretical development about human behavior \citep{rouder2021}. \\

+The purpose of this paper is to examine one of the fundamental statistical assumptions of the \citet{haaf2017} method for modeling constraint on behavioral individual differences.
 In brief, the method relies on assuming that the resultant behavioral measures (e.g., response times) are drawn from a normal distribution whose mean is represented as a linear combination of a variable intercept and slope (effect).
 In turn, each of these parameters is further drawn from normal distributions centered at 0 and scaled according to overall variability.
 Different models of individual difference structure are instantiated by placing varying levels of constraint on the slope/effect parameter.
-Critical to the Haaf \& Rouder (2017) method is a Bayesian comparison of these models, which uses a combination of the well-known analysis of variance approach developed by Rouder, Morey, Speckman, \& Province (2012) and the encompassing prior approach Faulkenberry (2019).
-The approach has been used successfully to investigate the structure of individual differences in many cognitive phenomena, including Stroop and Simon effects (Haaf \& Rouder, 2018), the truth effect (Schnuerch, Nadarevic, \& Rouder, 2020), numerical distance effects (Vogel, Faulkenberry, \& Grabner, 2021), and the numerical size congruity effect (Faulkenberry \& Bowman, 2020).
+Critical to the \citet{haaf2017} method is a Bayesian comparison of these models, which uses a combination of the well-known analysis of variance approach developed by \citet{rouder2012} and the encompassing prior approach \citep{faulkenberry2019encompassing}.
+The approach has been used successfully to investigate the structure of individual differences in many behavioral phenomena, including Stroop and Simon effects \citep{haaf2018}, the truth effect \citep{schnuerch2020}, numerical distance effects \citep{vogel2021}, and the numerical size congruity effect \citep{faulkenberryBowman2020}.\\